 - Text passages (with related translations and transcriptions)

-- Formal documents
+- Forms or government documents

 - Personal narratives and letters

-- Newspapers, books, log books
+- Newspapers, books, and reports

-- Maps and blueprints produced at the time of study
+- Maps and blueprints

-- Photos, paintings, drawings that document a perspective
+- Photos, paintings, drawings

-- Cartoons that use symbolism and captions
+- Cartoons and posters, including symbolism and captions

-- Sound recordings of interviews or songs
+- Sound recordings of interviews or of songs

 - Graphic organizers that use text and groups of lists